upiter-2005/upiter-2005/README.md

 - 👋 Hi, I’m Pavel Kuchenev
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning React, Node JS, MongoDB, Express
+- 🌱 My stack: JS, React, Next js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by { email: pavel470245@gmail.com, phone: [+380684121209, +380939954100] }